PantherXOS/wiki.pantherx.org/Docker.md

 ---
 namespace: git
-description: "Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.[6]
+description: "Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels."
 description-source: "https://en.wikipedia.org/wiki/Docker_(software)"
 categories:
  - type: